 Stonehill’s code number for filing the CSS Profile is 3770.Back to Top

 Must I file my taxes before filing the CSS Profile?

-No!
-Because of early filing deadlines, it is often impossible for families to have completed their federal tax returns before completing the CSS Profile.
+No!.
 It is better to use estimated financial information than to miss the filing deadline.Back to Top

 Should I wait until I know I have been accepted into Stonehill before filing the CSS Profile?

 No, do not wait.
 Typically the priority filing deadlines are earlier than the date that acceptances are mailed.Back to Top

 What is the deadline for applying for financial aid?

 Your deadline for applying for financial aid depends on your application type.
 Please refer to our Important Dates & Deadlines page.Back to Top